suoapvs/AD_Sensors/README.md

 	DigitalSensor sensor(DIGITAL_PIN);

 	/**
-		If you want to invert a sensor signal:
+		If you need to invert a sensor signal:
 		INVERT_SIGNAL:
 			true - invert a signal;
 			false - not invert a signal.